PixGuy/PixGuy/README.md

-# welcome to my github profile!
+# welcome to my profile!
 ## i dont use github very often. you can find me [here](https://suckless.org/)